FlowFuse/website/src/handbook/product/personas/index.md

 Based on the Personas, the following section describes the most relevant Use Cases that we identified in exchange with our customers.
 These Use Cases align with the [Product Strategy](../strategy.md).

 1. **Data transformation**
-As Peter, PLC Engineer and Danielle, Developer (Node-RED User), I want to connect, collect, and store data from several sources, so that I can analyze my data further and ensure it is accessible in a unified manner.
+As Peter, PLC Engineer and Danielle, Developer,
+I want to connect, collect, and store data from several sources, so that I can analyze my data further and ensure it is accessible in a unified manner.

 2. **Generate actionable insights**
-As Peter, PLC Engineer and Danielle, Developer (Node-RED User), I want to visualize and analyze my data, so that I can generate actionable insights from my data.
+As Peter, PLC Engineer and Danielle, Developer,
+I want to visualize and analyze my data, so that I can generate actionable insights from my data.

 3. **Enterprise Readiness**
-As Paul, Plant Manager (FlowFuse User),
+As Paul, Plant Manager,
 I want a professional partner with seamless enterprise integration, security, and a reliable architecture, so that I can use Node-RED in corporate and production environments.

 4. **Scale Node-RED**
-As Sahib, Startup CTO and Isabella, IIoT Project Lead (FlowFuse User), I want to orchestrate a fleet of Node-RED instances, so that their management is simplified.
+As Sahib, Startup CTO and Isabella, IIoT Project Lead, I want to orchestrate a fleet of Node-RED instances, so that their management is simplified.

 5. **Team Collaboration**
-As Sahib, Startup CTO and Isabella, IIoT Project Lead (FlowFuse User), I want to collaborate with my colleagues on Node-RED projects, so that we can share ideas and work together effectively.
+As Sahib, Startup CTO and Isabella, IIoT Project Lead, I want to collaborate with my colleagues on Node-RED projects, so that we can share ideas and work together effectively.